testingisdocumenting/znai/td-documentation-cli/documentation/snippets/jupyter-notebook.md

 # Two Sides

-You will learn about [Two Sides Layout](layout/two-sides-pages) in Layout section.
+You will learn about the [Two Sides Layout](layout/two-sides-pages) in the Layout section.
-If you are curios now, jump to [Jupyter Two Sides example](layout/jupyter-notebook-two-sides)
+If you are are curious now for examples, jump to [Jupyter Two Sides example](layout/jupyter-notebook-two-sides)